chris-pearce/scally/utilities/README.md

     %u-text-align-center,
     .u-text-align-center {text-align: center;}

-Or a small collection of similar styles e.g.
+Or a small collection of styles e.g.

     // Pin to all corners
     %u-position-pin-all,